lookbook-hq/lookbook/README.md

 You don't need to do anything special to create ViewComponent previews for Lookbook.

-Lookbook will use the [ViewComponent configuration options](https://viewcomponent.org/api.html#configuration) for your project to find and render your components so you don't need to configure anything separately (unless you want to tweak the behaviour or look of Lookbook itself).
+Lookbook will use the [ViewComponent configuration options](https://viewcomponent.org/api.html#configuration) for your project to find and render your components so you don't need to configure anything separately (unless you want to tweak the behaviour or look of Lookbook itself, of course).

 > If you are new to ViewComponent development, checkout the [ViewComponent docs](https://viewcomponent.org/guide/) on how to get started developing your components and creating previews.